 The history of Visakhapatnam dates back to the 6th century BCE and finds its mention for the first time around the 4th century BCE in the Sanskrit writings of Panini and Katyayana.

-Eventually, the European powers came into being setting up the trading interests in the city of Visakhapatnam and then by the 18th century, this city was under the French rule.
-However, the Britishers were able to capture this place after the battle of Vizagapatnam and then it remained under the colonial rule till India’s independence.
+Eventually, the European powers came into being setting up the trading interests in the city of Visakhapatnam, and then by the 18th century, this city was under French rule.
+However, the Britishers were able to capture this place after the battle of Vizagapatnam, and then it remained under colonial rule till India’s independence.

-1. Araku Valley.
-It is one of the most incredible tourist destinations to explore for travellers in Visakhapatnam.
+Araku valley is one of the most incredible tourist destinations to explore for travelers in Visakhapatnam.
 Surrounded by thick forests and the Eastern Ghats, this place comes across as a perfect blend of adventure and exploration.

-2. Katiki Waterfalls.
-Named after Rishi Katiki, this waterfall pours down from a height of about 50 feet.
+Katiki waterfalls are named after Rishi Katiki, this waterfall pours down from a height of about 50 feet.
 It is situated at a distance of 4km from Borra Caves.
 Visiting this place will leave you thrilled with the kind of adventure you will experience on your way.

-3. Kailasagiri.
 It is a hilltop park where you will find the whole land covered with flora and fauna.
 The beauty of this place is such that the government of Andhra Pradesh even awarded Kailasagiri as the Best Tourist Spot in 2003.
 Did you know that three hundred thousand Indian and foreign tourists visit this park on a yearly basis?

 Commonly known as Vizag, Visakhapatnam is considered as one of the oldest port cities in the country.
-The beaches, its culture and historical past of Visakhapatnam makes it one of the most phenomenal travel destinations of India.
+The beaches, its culture, and the historical past of Visakhapatnam make it one of the most phenomenal travel destinations of India.
 Visakhapatnam is situated at 1,770, 1,338, 888, 1,011 km from Delhi, Mumbai, Kolkata and Bengaluru.
 The route mentioned below would be best suitable for you to reach Visakhapatnam.

 This airport is connected with other Indian cities via many airlines like IndiGo, Air India, Spicejet, Air Asia.